Install directly with uvx

 penpot-mcp

-# Using the module directly
+# Or using the module directly

 python -m penpot_mcp.server.mcp_server

-# Test API connection with debug output
+.env file by setting DEBUG=true# Test API connection with debug output

 python -m penpot_mcp.api.penpot_api --debug list-projects